 Finally, knowing the value of your business ensures you make the most money from your sale, that's possible.
 Nobody wants to sell their business and eventually realize they could have sold it for a much higher price.

-To determine the value of your business, we recommend using our business valuation tool.
+To determine the value of your business, we recommend using a business valuation tool.
 This tool will give you a rough starting point.
 It’s important to remember that no tool can give you a 100% accurate appraisal of your business.
 Ultimately, what your business is worth is what people would be willing to pay for it.
-Our business valuation tool, or other tools such as WorthofWeb and SitePrice.org, are starting points.
-For more information on how they work (and what they’re missing), read our blog post.

 From there, you can use different business valuation methods to come up with a number that’s closer to the actual worth of a business.
 Some use a 20x multiple of their monthly profit to come up with a number.
 Others look at the sale of other similar businesses to determine a fair sale price.
 Determine the best for your business and unique situation, and go from there.
 Don’t forget to factor in other things that increase the value of your business, such as the domain, backlinks, assets, supplier and influencer relations, and even money already invested in the business.